josethecow/josethecow.github.io/_pages/features.md

 ---
 ### Features - Phase 3 (v3)

+**Keep in mind that these can only be used as slash commands (no more prefix!).
+If you have Jose in your server but he doesn't seem to have slash commands, click [here](https://josethecow.ml/invite)!**

 ### Economy Commands
 - beg | Beg for some Grassbux from Jose!
 - card | Check out your jCard to see your balance and more user info!